ok-omar/contribution-graph-heater/README.md

 - Generates a series of commits on specified days, from a given start date, simulating daily GitHub activity.
 - The script pushes all the commits to GitHub using the Git and GitHub CLI.

+## Before You Start
+This script isn't here to promote shortcuts.
+Taking shortcuts isn’t great.
+However, if someone is evaluating your skills based on a colorful GitHub heatmap (which isn’t an actual skill), they might as well be impressed with what they see.

 ## Prerequisites

 To run this script, you need to have the following tools installed and accessible in your system's PATH: